 SAFE agreements are neither debt nor equity.
 Instead, they are contractual rights to future equity.
 These rights are given in exchange for early capital contributions to the firm.
 SAFE agreements enable investors to convert their investments into shares at a later date during a pricing round.

 In general, companies should treat SAFEs as long-term liabilities.
 SAFE agreement accounting works in this way because it requires startups to produce an unknown number of future shares at an unknown price.
-As a result, more definitive data cannot be established, nor can performance indicators be realized.

 Get Help with SAFE Agreements